On Air Now

 Louise Farrenc’s masterpiece has too often been forgotten in amongst the works of her male counterparts.
-Today, on International Women’s Day, it’s time to remember just how glorious this symphony is.
+In 2018, it’s time to remember just how glorious this symphony is.

 Women composers should write delicate, flowery tunes for violins and flutes, right?
 WRONG.
 Farrenc’s symphony is big and ambitious, with a stonking finale.
 It's also worth noting at this point that Farrenc wasn't able to attend composition classes at the Paris Conservatoire as the classes were only open to men.